Case Stages after a Personal Injury, Car Accident or Motorcycle Accident

 All out-of-pocket expenses are your sole responsibility and are separate from your lawyer’s legal fees for their services.
 Case costs may include the costs of photocopying, investigators, expert witnesses, transcripts, long distance phone calls, postage, court filing fees, service of process, facsimile charges, jury fees, travel expenses and other costs.

-At Cantor Crane, we treat you as our friend in need rather than just as a nameless client.
+At Cantor Injury Lawyers, we treat you as our friend in need rather than just as a nameless client.
 If you, one of your family members or one of your friends has been injured in a motorcycle or motor vehicle accident, we invite you to call us at (602) 254-2701 or submit your request on our “Contact Our Firm” link.
 If you click on the link, we will reply via email shortly.
-While many attorneys try to claim that they are aggressive, Cantor Crane are truly “Beyond Aggressive!”
+While many attorneys try to claim that they are aggressive, the Cantor team are truly “Beyond Aggressive!”